Waste management in Kazakhstan: Industrial waste

 The issue of solid waste accumulation is of special concern in Kazakhstan given its economy's reliance on extraction and processing industries, which produce a huge amount of waste.
 About 21 billion tons of solid waste of all types has accumulated in the country.
 Its incremental growth amounts to 1 billion tons a year (Annex).
 Most solid waste is stored in Karaganda (29.4%), Eastern Kazakhstan (25.7%), Kostanai (17.0%) and Pavlodar (14.6%) oblasts.

 Consumption waste

-The major issues here are: increase in the formation and accumulation of municipal solid waste; existing state of separate collection, recovery and recycling of municipal waste.

 According to the Ministry of Environment, the country has accumulated 23 billion tons of municipal solid waste (MSW).
-Annual increase of accumulated solid waste equals to 700 million tons.
-Only 3-5% of garbage is being recycled.
+The annual increase of accumulated solid waste is 700 million tons.
+Only 3–5% of garbage is being recycled.
 About 97% is stored in outdoor dumps.
 The greatest amount of MSW is concentrated in Almaty, the most populous city in the country.
-For the last year, city dumps accumulated 470 thousand tons of solid waste.
+During last year, city dumps accumulated 470 thousand tons of solid waste.

-By today there are 4,587 garbage polygons in the country, 3,927 of which do not meet environmental and health standards.
-Only 603 polygons (13%) meet the health standards at some extent, and are authorized to emissions to the environment.
+Today, there are 4,587 garbage polygons in the country, 3,927 of which do not meet environmental and health standards.
+Only 603 polygons (13%) meet the health standards to some extent, and are authorized to emissions to the environment.

-Pollution types and causes

-Air pollution

-The power sector in Kazakhstan is one of the main sources of atmospheric pollution through its emissions of sulfur oxide, nitrogen, carbon monoxide and ash.
-In 1990 the energy sector emitted around 2.3 million tons of such pollution, accounting for 35% of total atmospheric emissions and 53% of emissions from stationary sources.
-In 1996, there were about 1 million tons emitted, or 28% of the total volume of emissions and 41% of emissions from stationary sources.
-Much of this pollution is caused by the use of low quality coal as the main fuel, and also by poorly equipped thermal power stations with systems of purification of volatile gases of boiler-houses.

-Due to decreases in thermal and electric power production the amounts of pollutants emitted by the energy sector have decreased by almost 50%.
-Nevertheless, the atmospheric pollution problem caused by the energy sector remains severe.